Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: The Proposed Method

 \section{The Proposed Method}

-In this section, we give a detailed description of our CDaKD scheme whose architecture is shown in Fig. \ref{fig:CDaKD_framework}.
-CDaKD consists of three main components, which are jointly optimized to mitigate catastrophic interference in the single-task RL: context division, knowledge distillation, and the collaborative training of the multi-headed neural network.
-On the basis of CDaKD, we further propose CDaKD-RE with a random encoder for the efficient contextualization of high-dimensional state spaces.
+In this section, we give a detailed description of our IQ scheme whose architecture is shown in Fig. \ref{fig:IQ_framework}.
+IQ consists of three main components, which are jointly optimized to mitigate catastrophic interference in the single-task RL: context division, knowledge distillation, and the collaborative training of the multi-head neural network.
+On the basis of IQ, we further propose IQ-RE with a random encoder for the efficient contextualization of high-dimensional state spaces.

 As mentioned before, catastrophic interference is an undesirable byproduct of global updates to the neural network weights on data whose distribution changes over time.
 A rational solution to this issue is to estimate an individual value function for each distribution, instead of using a single value function for all distributions.
 When an agent updates its value estimation of a state, the update should only affect the states within the same distribution.
 With this intuition in mind, we adopt a multi-head neural network with shared representation layers to parameterize the distribution specific value functions.